CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/hard_disk_password.md

 In addition to the User Password, a optional Master Password can be used to recover the disk if the user password is lost.

+!!! info ""
-?> If several disks are present, we recommend setting all Hard Disk Passwords to the same.
+    If several disks are present, we recommend setting all Hard Disk Passwords to the same.

 <details><summary>M.2 Drive {Number} Password</summary>